JoramKeijser/JoramKeijser.github.io/_posts/2022-01-30-manifolds.md

 ### Acknowledgements

-Thanks to [Rob Lange](https://roberttlange.github.io/) for feedback on this post and encouragement to start blogging in the first place.
+Thanks to [Robert Lange](https://roberttlange.github.io/) for feedback on this post and encouragement to start blogging in the first place.